NexusSocial/skilltree/README.md

 #### Math, Physics, Animation
 The skills in this section are all focused on math heavy parts of 3D game engines.
 VR is not necessary.

-- 🫵 📋 Non-deformable collision physics
+- 🫵 📋 Rigid body collision physics
 - 🚧 [VR Inverse Kinematics](skills/xr-ik-mirror)
 - 📋 Jiggle physics/Dynamic bones
 - 📋 Animate blendshapes/morph targets on a skinned mesh